What if you’re thinking about filing bankruptcy but you have a personal injury claim pending?

 Various exemptions exist in bankruptcy law to potentially protect certain value in a personal injury claim.
 But, they’re limited.

 State exemptions vary from state to state.
 A wildcard exemption can often be used to claim an exemption for the potential personal injury settlement, depending on how much wildcard is available.
+It also depends on which law firm you consult with.
+For example, using a personal injury attorney in sarasota fl can bring across different exemptions to a law attorney in Texas.

 There are also federal exemptions available to apply to personal injury lawsuits, but they can be tricky to apply: